 Due to security reasons, you cannot log in directly to your dedicated server as root.
-However, you do have root access.
+However, you do have root access if you did not purchase Assisted Service Plan.
 To gain root access to your server, log in with your usual user ID and then use the su - root command.
-To learn more about root access, see Gaining Root Access on Your Server on page 10.
+To learn more about root access, see Gaining Root Access on Your Server on page 11.